PouceHeure/blog/content/projects/project_visual-control.md

 Given the extracted features $s = [X, Y, \Theta]$, the control goal is to minimize the error $e = s - s^*$.
 The control output $u_r = [v, w]^T$ includes linear and angular velocity commands.

-We relate the time derivative of the features to the robot velocity using:
+The time derivative of the features is related to the robot velocity by:

 {{< equation >}}
 \dot{s} = L_s(X, Y, \Theta) C_{TR} u_r